The Shape of Attraction in UMAP: Exploring the Embedding Forces in Dimensionality Reduction: Analysis of UMAP in terms of Attraction and Repulsion Shape

 \subsection{Cluster Formation and Compactness}

 The primary controllable parameter influencing cluster formation in UMAP is the minimum distance parameter $m_d$ (through Eq.~\ref{eq:mdeq}).
 However, varying $m_d$ restricts the exploration of different values of $a$ and $b$ (Fig.~\ref{fig:repulsion}~(a)).
 Thus, reducing $m_d$ often results in embeddings that do not provide additional benefit (Figs.~\ref{fig:repulsion}~(b-d)).
 The key factor is the limited influence of varying $m_d$ on the repulsion shape (Fig.~\ref{fig:repulsion}~(e)).
 Alternatively, we can explicitly vary the values of $a$ and $b$.
-Decreasing $a$ increases repulsion, but it decreases attraction at a faster rate (causing a worse case of near-sightedness).
+Decreasing $a$ increases repulsion, but it decreases attraction at a faster rate (causing a worse case of near-sightedness; we provide a discussion in Appendix~\ref{sec:varying_a}).
 On the other hand, decreasing $b$ gives a better control (Figs.~\ref{fig:repulsion}~(e,i)).
 Figures~\ref{fig:repulsion}~(f-h) show increasing inter-cluster distance and breaking up of previous clusters by varying $b$ to $0.6$, $0.5$, and $0.4$, respectively.
-This breaking up occurs due to the increasingly heavy-tailed nature of the kernel as $b$ decreases (heavy-tailed kernels result in smaller and distinct clusters~\citep{van2008visualizing,kobak2019heavy}; see \cite{kobak2019heavy} for how varying $b$ in UMAP modulates the tail).
+This breaking up occurs due to the increasingly heavy-tailed nature of the kernel as $b$ decreases (heavy-tailed kernels result in smaller and distinct clusters~\citep{van2008visualizing,yang2009heavy,kobak2019heavy}.
+See \cite{kobak2019heavy} for how varying $b$ in UMAP modulates the tail and \cite{lu2025attraction} for varying $b$-like parameter in t-SNE).

 Although this approach separates all ten MNIST labels into distinct clusters, the relative contributions of attraction and repulsion are hard to disentangle; changing $b$ amplifies repulsion more than changing $m_d$, but it also reshapes the attraction profile.

 To quantify the effect of repulsion independently, we can keep attraction fixed and vary the other.
 To achieve this, we modify the repulsion shape by adding a small positive value ($\varepsilon$):

 while keeping the values of $a$ and $b$ constant, which effectively adds a regularizer in the repulsive term of the loss function (i.e, $\mathcal{L}^M=\mathcal{L}-\sum_{i,j}\varepsilon/2~||y_i-y_j||_2^2$).
 Using this, we can obtain stronger repulsion than previously (Fig.~\ref{fig:repulsion}(e)).
 Figs.~\ref{fig:repulsion}~(j-l) show that as $\varepsilon$ increases, the inter-cluster distances also increase.
 However, the clustering properties show similarity to those obtained by varying $m_d$, and we get a loose separation of all the labels as $\epsilon$ increases.
 Overall, the parameter $\varepsilon$ keeps the attraction shape unaffected, and varying $m_d$ effectively traces similar attraction shapes (Fig.~\ref{fig:repulsion}~(i)), suggesting cluster formation is governed predominantly by attraction.